 Empathy

 Empathy is the ability to recognize other people’s emotions and imagine what they’re going through.
-It’s something that is learned over time.
+It’s something that children learn over time.
+In early childhood, empathy begins with sensitivity to the emotions of others.
 Bianca is seeing this with her two older children.
-“I never thought that at 2 years old, Gaspard would be so interested in his 1-month-old sister,” she says.
+“I never thought that at 2 years old, Gaspard would be so attentive with his 1-month-old sister,” she says.
 “He’s gentle with her, and he likes to give her kisses.
 It’s similar with my 4-year-old.
 If the baby starts crying, she lets me know and wants to comfort her.”
 You can help your child develop empathy by showing them affection and being sensitive to what they’re experiencing.
 This will help them understand that some words and gestures can hurt, while others can be comforting.

 Family

 Your child’s first social interactions are with their family—that is, their parents and siblings.
 They learn how to ask for things properly, share, take turns, and settle minor arguments.
-Children also learn these social skills from people in your wider social circle (grandparents, aunts, uncles, cousins, friends, etc.).
-When you maintain good relationships, you’re encouraging your child to open up to others.
+Children also learn these social skills from people in your wider social circle (grandparents, aunts, uncles, cousins, friends, etc.), as well as your own behaviour, since they learn by watching how the people around them interact.
+By maintaining good relations with others, you encourage your child to open up to others.

 Groups